SLAUC91/DLLHiding/README.md

 - DLLHiding64.exe "Process Name" "DLL Name"

 ##Limitations
 Should effectively hide modules from all user mode applications.
-Application with Kernel mode access can enumerate the hidden modules such applications include Process Explorer.
-Additionally user mode applications can enumerate the memory of an application and based on some size analyzation determine that there maybe a hidden module.
+Application with Kernel Mode Access can enumerate the hidden modules such applications include Process Explorer as the Kernel Object remains unchanged.
+Additionally user mode applications can enumerate the memory of an application using NtQueryVirtualMemory() and find the modules.

 ##Motivation
 I could not find any source code or support for x64 processes to test some internal software solutions so I developed this application.